aws-samples/amazon-sagemaker-activity-detection/README.md

 2. [Deployment](./deployment): It contains CloudFormation templates and other resources to deploy an end-to-end activity detection solution using CloudFormation

-A blog post associated with the code repository is found [here](#).
+A blog post associated with the code repository is found [here](https://aws.amazon.com/blogs/machine-learning/using-amazon-sagemaker-for-activity-detection-on-a-live-video-stream/).

-##TODO: Update the link once the blogpost is up and running

 ## Security